TheCloudlessSky/NHibernate.Caches.Redis/README.md

 - Allow the serializer to be customized by implementing `ICacheSerializer` and setting the `Serializer` on the options.
 The default serializer uses the `NetDataContractSerializer`.
+- The cache key no longer duplicates the region prefix.
+In previous versions, caching an object with the type `MyApp.Models.Blog` and a region prefix of `v2` would use the key `v2:NHibernate-Cache:v2.ProcedureFlow.Core.Models.User:keys`.
+The key is now `v2:NHibernate-Cache:ProcedureFlow.Core.Models.User:keys`.

 **1.3.0**